varnish/libvmod-curl/man/vmod_curl.rst

 Return value
         VOID
 Description
-        Performs a cURL request to the given URL.
+        Performs a POST request to the given URL.
 The second parameter are the POST parameters.
 Example
         ::